WhiteflagProtocol/whiteflag-standard/wf-specification.md

 areas/structures with shapes other than the `ObjectType` field allows.
-Specifically, a polygon area or structure may be created by using multiple messages with the Object Code set to `20` and `30`, indicating a collection of points, instead of a shapes.
+Specifically, a polygon area or structure may be created by using multiple messages with the Object Code set to `20` and `30`, indicating a collection of points, instead of shapes.

-For example, a single mine field comprised of three area parts is reported on the network with the following message sequence:
+For example, a single minefield comprised of three area parts is reported on the network with the following message sequence:

 `D21(0) < D21(3) << D21(3)`